mananabbasi/Portfolio/README.md

 - **Choropleth Maps**: Visualize the global distribution of cryptocurrency adoption by country, highlighting regions with the highest growth in user activity, downloads, and exchange activity from 2015 to 2022.
   ![Global Adoption](assets/CryptoAdaption.png)

-- **Interactive Dashboards**: Provide dynamic insights into global trends with country-specific data on active users, downloads, and Bitcoin price correlations.

 #### 2. **Time Series Visualizations**
 - **Bitcoin Price and Trading Volume**: Line plots and candlestick charts to track Bitcoin price fluctuations and trading volume over time, highlighting major events and market movements.